MemoonaTahira/Traffic_Violation_Classification/readme.md

 - sklearn_pipeline.pkl
 - bentoML model with both the xgboost final model and custom pipeline object

-The first two are for reference to avoid complete retraining, but the last model is the one we will use throughout in the next steps.
+The first two are for reference to avoid complete retraining later on in case we need original saved model, but the last bentoML model is the one we will use throughout in the next steps.

-Check that your model saved correctly by running `bentoml models list`
+Check that your model is saved correctly by running `bentoml models list`

 <!-- ## 4.
 (Optional) Build the BentoML model and serve it locally: